 Robotic personality is an advanced aspect of artificial intelligence (AI) in which smart machines display idiosyncratic human behavior.
-In particular, "personality" refers to the ability of a robot or personal computer (PC) to interact with people emotionally as well as on a logical level.
+In particular, "personality" refers to the ability of a robot or software system to interact with people emotionally as well as on a logical level.

 In science-fiction books and movies, computers and androids are easy to anthropomorphize.
 A well-known example of anthropomorphism with respect to a computer occurs in the novel and movie 2001: A Space Odyssey.
 In this story, a spacecraft is controlled by Hal, a computer that becomes paranoid.
 A fictional android with especially human-like characteristics is Data from the series Star Trek: The Next Generation.
 Owners of high-end personal robots sometimes think of the machines as companions.